bradshawvenzant/apple-store/README.md

 ## Validations

-The signIn and signUp forms both are created using reactive form and both have validations for each field.
+The sign in and sign up forms both are created using reactive form and both have validations for each field.

 Regular Expressions were used to validate the full name as well as the email entered by the user during the sign up process: